-Once you know exactly what you intend to publish and who the targeted audience will be, the next step is to determine the mood of your website.
 Should the ambience be informal, professional or high tech?
-Will you use graphics, animation or music?
+Will you use graphics, animation or video?
 How will the text be structured and which fonts will be used?
-How will visitors navigate through your site?
-Whatever you decide, try to maintain the same theme and conventions throughout your site.
+How will visitors navigate through the site?
+Regardless of your decision, try to maintain the same mood, theme and conventions throughout the site.

-Don't forget that people use many different types of personal computers, modems and versions of software.
-A web page that loads quickly on your machine might not function quite as well on another.
+Don't forget that your visitors use many different types of computers, mobile devices and software.
+A web page that loads quickly on your own machine might not function quite as well on another device type.
 When writing web pages, the golden rule is: small is beautiful!